What is Somatic

 A Typical Somatic Experiencing Session

 A Somatic Experiencing session is similar to traditional “talk” therapy (for lack of a better term).
-Somatic Experiencing is not a formula or an equation.
-It is a journey of self-discovery.
-All of us have had wounding experiences, but not all of them were traumatizing.
-But unresolved past traumatic events increase the likelihood of being traumatized again in the future.
+However, Somatic Experiencing isn't a fixed formula or equation—it's a journey of self-discovery.
+We've all experienced wounds, but not all of these have resulted in trauma.
+Unresolved traumatic events from the past, though, can increase the likelihood of future traumatization.

 A skilled Somatic Experiencing Practitioner will help you to track current re-enactments and patterns back to their original wound, the beliefs that were formed around that wounding experiencing and to the defense structures, coping mechanisms and survival strategies that were put in place to protect you from future similar threats.
 Through focusing more on what you feel than on what you think about the event, the nervous system is enabled to discharge and reorganize and return to resilience.

-A lot of time and attention is spent getting the client resourced (feeling better).
-Delving into past events cathartically is avoided, as that can re-traumatize and further set trauma into the system.
+Much time and attention are devoted to resourcing the client (helping them feel better).
+We avoid cathartic delving into past events, as this can potentially re-traumatize and further embed trauma into the system.

-In the digital age, Emotional Fitness will be more critical than ever to the quality of our lives.
-It remains the most accurate predictor of success and happiness.
-This is because we experience the world emotionally - not cognitively.
-We make most major decisions based on how we feel - not what we think.
+In our increasingly digital world, Emotional Fitness has become more vital than ever for the quality of our lives.
+It continues to be the most reliable indicator of success and happiness.
+This is because our interaction with the world is primarily emotional, not cognitive.
+Most of our significant decisions are based on our feelings, not our thoughts.

 Begin Healing